-In a recent Sales Health Alliance survey of 300 sales professionals, Riseley found that two in five reported that they struggled with mental health, which is double the Center for Disease Control and Prevention’s reported rate for the general workforce.
+In a Sales Health Alliance survey of 300 sales professionals, Riseley found that two in five reported that they struggled with mental health, which is double the Centers for Disease Control and Prevention’s reported rate for the general workforce.

 Depression and anxiety affects productivity, reducing cognitive performance 35 percent of the time.
 Using data from Deloitte and a BBC report, Riseley calculated that mental health can cost a sales team of 10 $24,690 a year.